mikeabere/rental-frontend/README.md

 The frontend uses vite as the web launcher.
 It is a rental listing WebApplication.
 It is created using tools like.
-Type npm run dev in the terminal to launch the app.
+Type npm run dev in the console to launch the app.